shizanajeeb567/TripLog/README.md

 # Travel Journal API

-A RESTful API built with Node.js, Express, and MongoDB.
+A app built with Node.js, Express, MongoDB and frontend through react js.
 Users can register, log in, add their own travel journals, and read journals added by others.

 ## Features